Pricing Your Home

 How to price your home right

-Pricing your home under the assumption that you need room to negotiate – elevating the list price of a home for the sake of negotiating can often lead to missed opportunities and agents/buyers who will avoid the property all together
+Pricing your home under the assumption you need room to negotiate – elevating the list price of a home for the sake of negotiating can often lead to missed opportunities and agents/buyers who will avoid the property all together

-The offer I received soon after my home was listed means it was priced too low – though sometimes true, this is usually not the case as there are many buyers constantly looking for homes at a competitive price point; most of them probably have a fairly good idea of your home’s value, because they’ve been shopping for weeks or months; when you receive an offer right away, it usually means you have a buyer who’s been looking for a home like yours and they don’t want to miss the opportunity to snatch it
+The offer I received soon after my home was listed means it was priced too low – though sometimes true, this is usually not the case as there are many buyers constantly looking for homes at a competitive price point; most of them have a fairly good idea of your home’s value, because they’ve been shopping for weeks or months; when you receive an offer right away, it could suggest you have a buyer who’s been looking for a home like yours and they don’t want to miss the opportunity to snatch it